kimjc95/addNewResidue.py/README.md

 For the detailed info about the input format, use -h or --help flag.

-If all is well, the aminoacids.rtp, aminoacids.hdb, atomtypes.atp files will not require further changes.
+If all is well, the aminoacids.rtp, aminoacids.hdb and atomtypes.atp files will not require further changes.

-Check the created newffbonded.itp and newffnonbonded.itp files.
+Check the newly created newffbonded.itp and newffnonbonded.itp files.

 In case where there is no new bond / nonbonded interaction parameters to add, the newffbonded.itp and newffnonbonded.itp files will not be created.